fyellin/PuzzleSolver/README.md

 * Each clue must have a distinct value.
 If duplicate values are allowed, then add the keyword argument `allow_duplicates=True` to the argument list.

-There are three methods you may want to override:

-There are multiple ways of specifying constraints:
+There are two primary ways of specifying constraints:

 * When you create a `Clue` you specify a generator which shows the possible values that the clue can have with no other considerations.
 For example "This clue is a square", "This clue is prime", "This clue is a multiple of 17" are all constraints that are specified in the generator.

 * Certain constraints indicate a relationship between two clues.
 These are added to the `ConstraintSolver`.
 For example the following two lines force d3 to be a multiple of a1, and force d3 to be the product of d1 and d2.

+    solver.add_constraint(('a1', 'd3'), lambda x, y: int(y) % int(x) == 0)
+    solver.add_constraint(('d1', 'd2', 'd3'),
+        lambda x, y, z: int(x) * int(y) == int(z))

 Note that the arguments passed to the predicate are strings, and the predicate is responsible for converting them to integers, if necessary.
 The items in the initial tuple can either be a `Clue` or the name of a clue.
 The predicate must take as many arguments a there are items in the tuple; the arguments are bound, in order, to the values of the corresponding clue.

-    solver.add_constraint(('a1', 'd3'), lambda x, y: int(y) % int(x) == 0)
-    solver.add_constraint(('d1', 'd2', 'd3'),
-        lambda x, y, z: int(x) * int(y) == int(z))
+There are three methods you may want to override:

 * You can override `check_solution()`, which is called then the solver has found a tentative solution.
 The default implementation just returns `True`, but you can perform additional puzzle-specific tests.
-This is a good place to test conditions like: "This clue must be the some of all digits in the puzzle"
+This is a good place to test conditions like: "This clue must be the some of all digits in the puzzle" that can't easily be tested otherwise.

 You may also want to override `show_solution()`, which is called when `check_solution()` returns true.
 The default implementation draws a grid, but you can replace or augment this functionality.

 The solver is then run by calling `solver.run()`.
 More information about the steps the solver is performing can be seen by adding the argument `debug=True`.